-KI-002 Description: In case a CMD_DATAEX_REQ is used with a wrong channel number, the module answers with a CMD_DATAEX_CNF (0x02 0x41 0x01 0x02 0x40) instead of a CMD_DATA_CNF (0x02 0x40 0x01 0x02 0x41) message.
+KI-002 Description: In scenarios with high radio traffic the device may not enter the standby mode properly, if the command CMD_STANDBY_REQ has been placed.
+In case of misbehaviour the current consumption does not meet the specification.
+Affected functions: Command CMD_STANDBY_REQ.
+Workaround: None 2.1.0 KI-003 Description: In case a CMD_DATAEX_REQ is used with a wrong channel number, the module answers with a CMD_DATAEX_CNF (0x02 0x41 0x01 0x02 0x40) instead of a CMD_DATA_CNF (0x02 0x40 0x01 0x02 0x41) message.
 Affected functions: Command CMD_DATAEX_REQ.
-Workaround: None ≤ 2.4.0 KI-003 Description: In case of data transmission with acknowledgement enabled, the commands CMD_DATA_REQ and CMD_DATAEX_REQ may not respond with a CMD_DATA_CNF, if a bit error occurs in the acknowledgement (receiver is located at the range limit or poor radio link).
+Workaround: None ≤ 2.4.0 KI-004 Description: In case of data transmission with acknowledgement enabled, the commands CMD_DATA_REQ and CMD_DATAEX_REQ may not respond with a CMD_DATA_CNF, if a bit error occurs in the acknowledgement (receiver is located at the range limit or poor radio link).
 Affected functions: Commands CMD_DATA_REQ and CMD_DATAEX_REQ.
-Workaround: In case the module does not respond with a CMD_DATA_CNF within a timeout (depending on the data rate and number of retries configured), reset the radio module and continue with the application. ≤ 2.5.0 KI-004 Description: When switching from Command into Transparent Mode using the CMD_SET_MODE_REQ the RTS will stay high till the first byte is received in transparent mode.
+Workaround: In case the module does not respond with a CMD_DATA_CNF within a timeout (depending on the data rate and number of retries configured), reset the radio module and continue with the application. ≤ 2 .5.0 KI-005 Description: When switching from Command into Transparent Mode using the CMD_SET_MODE_REQ the RTS will stay high till the first byte is received in transparent mode.
 Affected functions: Command CMD_SET_MODE_REQ and flow control function.
 Workaround: Use one of the other methods to enter transparent mode or ignore RTS state for first byte.
+3.0.0

-3.0.0 KI-005 Description: When the repeater is enabled and the module is under stress the module gets stuck in a state where it stops receiving new packets.
-Affected functions: Receiving packets.
-Workaround: Send a packet using the commands CMD_DATA_REQ or CMD_DATAEX_REQ to cause the module to start receiving again after a packet has been transmitted. ≤ 3.0.0
+Description: When the repeater is enabled and the module is under stress the module gets stuck in a state where it stops receiving new packets.
+KI-006 Affected functions: Receiving packets. ≤ 3.0.0 Workaround: Send a packet using the commands CMD_DATA_REQ or CMD_DATAEX_REQ to cause the module to start receiving again after a packet has been transmitted.

-18. Design in guide
+17. Design in guide

-18.1.
+17.1.
 Advice for schematic and layout